gjbex/training-material/Python/README.md

     implements a Monte Carlo algorithm, and allows to show evolution over time, autocorrelation, and to compare with target distribution.
-1. `Birdsong`: implements a FFT of WAV files, and shows the original signal (amplitude) and the frequency spectrum uinsg Pylab.
+1. `Birdsong`: implements a FFT of WAV files, and shows the original signal (amplitude) and the frequency spectrum using Matplotlib.
+Another script illustrates elementary signal processing using a highpass filter.
 1. `CLibsFromPython`: illustrate how to use a C library from a Python script.
 1. `CodeEvaluation`: illustrates how to evaluate a string containing